hardyoyo/hardy_pre_commit_hooks/README.md

 with various word-based approaches, then settled on Afinn as it uses a word-based approach, and has a similar threshold mechanism as TextBlob.

-Co-pilot gets a shout-out because during the final work of putting evertything together, I relied on its syntax hints to finish up the script and the tests.
+CodePilot gets a shout-out because during the final work of putting everything together, I relied on its syntax hints to finish up the script and the tests.
-Some of the neutral commit messages are suggestions from Co-pilot.
+Some of the neutral commit messages are suggestions from CodePilot.

 ## Contributing